pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 ## A distinct look and feel

 The brand is an all black design with a silver logo.
-The vans have them as does the company business card.
+The Full Wax company vans include the silver logo as does the company business card.
 This is reflected throughout the website which is responsive from mobile to desktop.

 ## SEO